UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 During daylight watches, travelers can take one of the following actions:

-- Move 2d6 miles
+- Move 2d6 miles towards another area
 - Hunt, fish, or forage for d3 rations of food or water (natural features permitting)
-- Explore the current area to reveal landmarks and secrets
+- Explore the current area to reveal landmarks
-- Rest

-During nighttime watches, travelers must consume 1 day's worth of rations (1 unit of **supply**), and in addition may take one of the following actions:

-- Move d3 miles
-- Rest
+- Travel within the current area to a discovered landmark

+Travelers must consume 1 unit of **supply** per person each day, or they become **deprived** and cannot regain HP.
+Travelers usually rest in camp overnight, but can conduct a forced march if needed (move 1d6 miles during a nighttime watch, and take 1d6 damage).

 ### Wilderness Events